 For the average man on the street, the name “Joe Louis” immediately conjures up thoughts of a great prizefighter that established his reputation in the ring with nothing more than his guile and fists.
 In the trading world, however, Joe Lewis is quite another story.
 Known for accumulating millions in the “trading” ring, this other Joe Lewis definitely has “name cache” that, in the marketing world, can mean global brand power.
-When a new forex broker by the name of “Joe Louis Trading” sprang up recently in Turkey, it is not that difficult to surmise that many in the trading community were impressed, attracted, and then confused, a sure sign of a scam in the making.
+When a new forex broker by the name of “Joe Louis Trading” or JL Trading, sprang up recently in Turkey, it is not that difficult to surmise that many in the trading community were impressed, attracted, and then confused, a sure sign of a scam in the making.

 “Confused” may be too gentle a word to use at this point.
 A cursory review of forex blog sites reveals a host of irate traders that feel deceived and that are out for blood.
 The word “scam” is bandied about more often than not, and this band seems bent on driving this broker out of business and out of town on the next train.
 The furor has reached such a heated level that the Turkish firm has changed its name to “JL Trading”, posted a disclaimer on its home page refuting any association with the other Joe Lewis, and has restricted access to its services to “Members Only”, a turn off for anyone arriving there.

 Who is the Joe Lewis of trading fame?